ColColty/.config/README.md

 - [ ] Install fd
 - [ ] Install Docker
 - [ ] Clone this repo and replace elements in the .config
+- [ ] Put the keyboard remap in /Library/Keyboard Layouts

 ### System